bobleesj/Course_UIKit_Fundamentals_with_Bob/1000/1200/1206_property_observer.md

 # Property Observer

 ## Introduction
-You guys know how I'm going to start, right?
 Welcome to Lesson 6 of The UIKIt Fundamentals with Bob, Part 1 Object Oriented Programming.
 You are going to learn how to put a tracker to a property.
 For example, never mind.
-Let's find out!
+Let's just do it.

 ## Lecture Notes
 ### Problem
 How can I add observer/tracker to a property?

 ### willSet and didSet
-  1. willSet is called just before the value is set
+  1. `willSet` is called just before the value is set
-  2. didSet is called immediately after the new value is set.
+  2. `didSet` is called immediately after the new value is set.

 ### Create Step Counter
 Create a variable called, `totalSteps`.
 When the variable encounters a new value, you may notify the user that the value has been changed.
 In the `willSet` block, `newTotalSteps` refers to the new value stored.
 In the `didSet` block, `oldValue` refers to the previous value before `totalSteps` encounters a new value.